denmojo/dockerfiles/debian-postgres/9.4/README.md

 This will run the image container exposing machine port 32777 for connections to the database.

 Default user is `produser` with password `produser` in database `prod_db`.

+### NOTE:

+Volumes for this build are not specified, making the database and data portable as a single container.
+To better support portability and separation of duties, an additional docker volume container can be linked to this and uncomment the volume line in the Dockerfile.